monish-enigma/Pica/README.md

 # 🏥 Hospital Enlisting and Welcome Mail Service (Pica-based Integration)

 This project initially was an experimental full-stack prototype for hospital user enlistment and automated email services, built using Pica and other modern tools.
+I first connected github to Pica in the website and used chat feature to create new branch or commit/PR or sending a mail, after which I used the SDKs to do the same programatically.
 The application captures user details through a UI and performs the following:

 - Stores submitted data into **Google Sheets** via **Pica**.
 - Sends a **welcome email** to the user via pica.

 Due to Google blocking third-party email access from Pica, the workflow was revised to integrate **GitHub**, **PostgreSQL**, and **OpenAI** for a more flexible flow.
+I have also used javascript to view and streamline flow after looking at examples in the website.
 ---

 ## 🧩 Features